santtunurmi/santtunurmi/README.md

 ## About me:

-I am a 22-year-old engineering student in the JAMK University of Applied Sciences in the field of information and communication technology (ICT), specializing in data analytics and AI.
-I am actively looking for jobs and I want to increase my work experience.
-My hobbies include music and video games.<br />
+I am a 22-year-old engineering student at the University of Applied Sciences in Jyväskylä in the field of information and communication technology (ICT), specializing in data analytics and AI.
+I have additionally completed specialized courses in full-stack development.
+I am actively looking for job opportunities, which I hope can improve my proficiency and work experience in the field.<br />
+&nbsp; &nbsp; &nbsp; &nbsp; I have been described as analytical, improvement-oriented and able to reflect on my own work and take in feedback.
+I have proven to have elite-level pressure management and can work well in high-stress environments.
+The main thing that excites me in the workforce are projects, as working towards a common goal is something that resonates with me deeply.<br />
-&nbsp; &nbsp; &nbsp; &nbsp; I am very interested in both data-analytics and AI.
-In the future I plan on graduating as an ICT-engineer and improve in my field in the workforce.
-I work the most efficient solo, but I am also a fantastic team-player as I can explain myself efficiently and clearly.
-I am a fast learner.
+&nbsp; &nbsp; &nbsp; &nbsp; My goal is to land an internship to both finish my degree and enter the workforce.
+I work efficiently on my own, but I am also a team player, as I can voice my opinion clearly and constructively.
+I am a fast learner, and I adapt quickly to new challenges.

 ### Skills:

 Some of the stuff that I have worked with in school and hobbies include:

+- HTML & CSS
 - Python
 - JavaScript
+- Bootstrap
+- C#
+- SASS
+- Node.js
+- React
 - Pandas
 - SQL
 - Anaconda
 - R
-- HTML & CSS
 - Powershell
 - C & C++
 - Linux